AdobeDocs/experience-manager-cloud-service.en/help/forms/oauth2-client-credentials-flow-for-server-to-server-integration.md

 Keywords: Integration of Salesforce using OAuth 2.0 client credential flow, salesforce integration with oauth2 using client credential flow, salesforce and client credential integration
 ---

-# Integration of Salesforce application using OAuth 2.0 client credential flow {#configure-salesforce-with-ouath-2.0-client-credential}
+# Integration of Salesforce by OAuth 2.0 client credential flow {#configure-salesforce-with-ouath-2.0-client-credential}

 | Version | Article link |
 | -------- | ---------------------------- |